A Field Manual for Community Dengue Response · Pune District, Maharashtra

 A starting point

-Larval index thresholds, reporting contacts, and IEC language vary by district.
-This toolkit is built for Pune — see the localisation guide in Section 06 if you are adapting it for another district.
+Larval index thresholds, reporting contacts, and IEC language all vary by district.
+This is built for Pune.
+Section 06 has the guide for adapting it elsewhere.

 Section 06